AlexBHarley/deepstream.io-website/src/tutorials/core/pubsub-events/readme.md

 ## How to use events

-Subscription to events can be established with `ds.event.subscribe` and removed with `ds.event.unsubscribe`.
+Subscription to events can be established with `client.event.subscribe` and removed with `client.event.unsubscribe`.

 ```javascript
 function eventCallback( data ) {